 We understand why authenticity is a concern for art collectors, art professionals, and wealth managers.
 However, we’re surprised that the high-net-worth collectors don’t see authenticity as an issue.
 Usually, it is the more high-net-worth individuals who are more susceptible to being offered unauthentic art based on art forgery books written on the life of forgers.
 As for the price manipulation and lack of transparency categories, it also surprises us to see that those areas are such a concern.
 Of course, shill bidding and guarantees can get in the way of producing an organic auction, this appears to happen at a shallow rate and is often a discernible feature for full-time appraisers.
 Perhaps the real issue is that the appraisers that they are relying on are not without potential bias (unlike a third party) or fail to have an accreditation or certification in the appraisal industry.

 Many of the art loan companies we reviewed did not have accredited appraisers on staff, nor did the affiliated appraisal or art advisory firms have credentialed staff.
 Some had a minor course, but most failed to have anything but art gallery work, art advisory, or art history degrees.
-Which begs the question of why a reputable institution would loan millions of dollars, but use non-credentialed and untested appraisers so frequently.
-If these art loan gatekeepers have vested interest to see the loan through, this automatically places them in an a precarious and potentially bias space.
+This begs the question of why a reputable institution would loan millions of dollars, but use non-credentialed and untested appraisers so frequently.
+If these art loan gatekeepers have a vested interest to see the loan through, this automatically places them in a precarious and potentially biased space.
 We’ve seen what can happen when loan originators and appraisers become too cozy evidenced in the real estate market by the 2008 Great Recession in America.

 On July 26, 2019, The Appraisal Foundation, the nation’s foremost authority on valuation services, announced the 9th Circuit Court ruling that agreed with a U.S. Tax Court opinion that found an appraisal from an esteemed auction house is not an adequate assurance of appraisal expertise or competency.
 Art loan companies should take notice of this ruling arising from the case of Estate of Kollsman vs. Commissioner in which the Estate of Kollsman hired a premier auction house to perform an IRS estate tax appraisal.
-Evidence showed that the auction house had a conflict of interest (which is against appraisal association standards and USPAP) and that after a competing appraiser was hired, the auction house appraiser manipulated the results of two paintings for which they sought for consignment.
+Evidence showed that the auction house had a conflict of interest (which is against appraisal association standards and USPAP) and that after a competing appraiser was hired, the auction house appraiser manipulated the results of two paintings for which they sought consignment.
 In other words, they manipulated the price for profit.
-An unaccredited, non-certified appraiser does not have to abide by rules for which they never agreed to, which puts their selected staff of untrained staff in line with the previously mentioned auction house.
+An unaccredited, non-certified appraiser does not have to abide by rules for which they never agreed, which puts their selected staff of untrained staff in line with the previously mentioned auction house.

-While the most significant part of the art loan process, should be researched by a certified appraiser without bias, the art world and art loan companies should continue to gain access to and document clear provenance, chain of custody, and title rights to the art they use in the lending process.
+While the most significant part of the art loan process, should be researched by a certified appraiser without bias, the art world and art loan companies should continue to gain access to and document clear provenance, a chain of custody, and title rights to the art they use in the lending process.
 Maecenas claims to be the first open blockchain platform for e-fine art investment (via blockchain-based auctions of fine art).
-While other entities, like Artory and ArtRights, set up owner cards and establish blockchains to individual pieces of art, but the art market at large remains stagnant in defining any one party as an authoritative component to definitive documents related to buying, selling, holding, or loaning against art.
+While other entities, like Artory and ArtRights, set up owner cards and establish blockchains for individual pieces of art, the art market at large remains stagnant in defining any one party as an authoritative component to definitive documents related to buying, selling, holding, or loaning against art.
 RAM (Responsible Art Market) formed in Geneva in 2015, surveyed the art and finance industry in 2017 and they overwhelmingly supported self-regulation, yet not much change has come to the art market at large even though there seems to be a strong consensus.

 The Sale-Leaseback Offers an Alternative Way to Partially Liquidate Your Art Collection

 Some companies are finding new and creative ways of lending to customers based on their art collections.
-Artemus, an organization based in New York City, is one of the companies utilizing a program known as a Sale-Leaseback.
+Artemus (now ArtAssure Ltd.), an organization based in New York City, is one of the companies utilizing a program known as a Sale-Leaseback.
 This system entails a financial situation in which a person who owns an art collection is prompted to sell a portion or even the entire art collection to a company like Artemus.
 At that point, the company will lease the art back to the client at a yearly rate.
 The art collector can re-acquire their collection at any point during the lease for an annual price, which is slightly above the initial sales price.